ongas/hs-price-tracker/docs/integration_docs/buywisely_error_handling_and_edge_cases.md

 # BuyWisely Error Handling & Edge Case Catalog
+## Definition of 'Current Offer'
+The 'current offers' are strictly defined as the list of seller product offers visible above the 'See n more history offers' selection on the BuyWisely product page.
+Only these offers are considered valid for price extraction, validation, and entity state.
+Historical or expired offers below this section must be ignored for all logic and diagnostics.

 All error conditions and edge cases listed here are now handled by the robust, state-aware BuyWisely parser integrated in the price tracker component (see developer guide and user story 5).